avril-verhaeghen/Plexus-MN-guide/README.md

 * Output index:  **Second value from Step 6**
 10. Save and close the file.
 11. Go to **Masternode Tab**.
 If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
 12. Click **Update status** to see your node.
 If it is not shown, close the wallet and start it again.
-Make sure the wallet is un
 13. Open **Debug Console** and type:
 ```
  masternode start-missing "MN1"